jchedal-anglay/emacs.d/README.md

 - Inconsolata

 ## Getting started
-Simply clone the repository into your home directory.
+Simply clone the repository as ~/.emacs.d

 ## Bindings
 The leader key in that configuration is the spacebar (`SPC`), we will refer to it as `<leader>` from now on.